 Be it the kitchen, restroom, bedroom, or gallery, every space requires a particular amount of light intensity or light output.
 To ensure whether the light source you’ve chosen is enough for its intended application, you must measure its intensity or output.
 Today, this has become all the more critical as the lighting industry has a wide range of light level recommendations for securing adequate lighting conditions for all home space types and applications.
-And the best device to measure the light intensity is a light meter or lux meter.
+And the best device to measure the light intensity is a light meter or Digital Lux Meter.

 If you want to know how to use a lux meter, what does “lux” stands for, and several other useful things in this regard, this article is for you.
 In this article, I’ll cover: